 1. TITLE OF THE OPEARTIONAL PROGRAMME, MEMBER STATE 4 2.
-GEOGRAPHICAL ELIGIBILITY 4 (1) 'CONVERGENCE OBJECTIVE' REGIONS 4 (2) 'NON-CONVERGENCE OBJECTIVE' REGIONS 4 3.
-ANALYSIS 4 3(A) GENERAL DESCRIPTION OF THE FISHERY SECTOR IN HUNGARY 5 3(a)1 An analysis of national and local circumstances 3(a)2 An analysis of Convergence Regions and Non-Convergence Regions .
-10 3(a)3 Main lessons learned from the previous programming period - experience of the former Programme (measures co-financed under the FIFG) 3(a)4 Context indicators of the fisheries sector 3(C) DESCRIPTION OF: 3(c)1 the environmental situation including the results of the Strategic Environmental Assessment 3(c)2 Description of the situation in terms of equality between men and women with regard to labour market opportunities, including constraints on specific groups 3(d) Main outcomes of the analysis 4.
-STRATEGY AT OPERATIONAL PROGRAMME LEVEL .
-39 4(1) Strategy chosen to meet strengths and weaknesses including overall objective(s) of THE FOP USING IMPACT INDICATORS 4(2) STRATEGY CHOSEN TO MEET STRENGTHS AND WEAKNESSES INCLUDING SPECIFIC OBJECTIVES WHICE THE FOP PRIORITY AXES AIM TO ACHIEVE, USING RESULT INDICATORS 4(3) CALENDAR AND INTERMEDIARY OBJECTIVES 5.
-SUMMARY OF THE EX ANTE EVALUATION ٥.
-SUMMART OF THE EXAMILE EVALUATION .
-42 6.
-PRIORITY AXES OF THE FOP .
-43 6(A) COHERENCE AND JUSTIFICATION OF THE PRIORITY AXES .
-43 6(a)1 The relevant part of the NFSP 6(a)2 Guiding principles of the operational programme (Art.
-19 of the EFF Regulation) 6(a)3 Outcomes of the ex ante evaluation referred to in Article 48 of the EFF Regulation 6(b)1 Main objectives of the priority axes 6(b)2 Baseline and quantified targets 6(b)3 Justification of the average rate co-financing, target groups/sectors/areas and beneficiaries 6(b)4 Description and justification of the main measures for each priority axis 6(b)5 Information on demarcation with similar activities 7.
-FINANCIAL PROVISIONS .
-58 TABLE I: FINANCING PLAN OF THE FOP GIVING THE ANNUAL COMMITMENT OF THE EFF IN THE FOP SEPARATELY FOR THE REGIONS ELIGIBLE UNDER THE CONVERGENCE OBJECTIVE AND THE NON-CONVERGEN OBJECTIVE TABLE II: FINANCING PLAN OF THE FOP GIVING, SEPARATELY FOR THE WHOLE PROGRAMMING PERIOD, AND FOR EACH PRIORITY AXIS, AND SEPARATELY FOR REGIONS ELIGIBLE UNDER THE CONVERGENCE OBJECTIVE A THE NON-CONVERGENCE OBJECTIVE, THE AMOUNT OF THE TOTAL FINANCIAL ALLOCATION OF THE EFF IN THE FOP, THE NATIONAL PUBLIC CONTRIBUTION AND THE RATE OF REIMBURSEMENT BY PRIORITY AXIS 8.
-IMPLEMENTING PROVISIONS .
-60 8(A) DESIGNATION BY HUNGARY OF THE ENTITIES PROVIDED FOR IN ARTICLE 58 OF REGULATION (EC) 1198/2006 .
-60
+GEOGRAPHICAL ELIGIBILITY 4 (1) 'CONVERGENCE OBJECTIVE' REGIONS (2) 'Non-Convergence objective' regions 4 3.
+ANALYSIS 4 3(A) GENERAL DESCRIPTION OF THE FISHERY SECTOR IN HUNGARY 5 3(a)1 An analysis of national and local circumstances 5 3(a)2 An analysis of Convergence Regions and Non-Convergence Regions 10 3(a)3 Main lessons learned from the previous programming period - experience of the former 11 Programme (measures co-financed under the FIFG) 3(B) DRIVING FORCES AND DEVELOPMENT TENDENCIES OF THE FISHERIES SECTOR (SWOT) 3(C) DESCRIPTION OF: 16 3(c)1 the environmental situation including the results of the Strategic Environmental Assessment 3(c)2 Description of the situation in terms of equality between men and women with regard to labou market opportunities, including constraints on specific groups 3(D) MAIN OUTCOMES OF THE ANALYSIS 4 4.
+4(1) STRATEGY CHOSEN TO MEET STRENGTHS AND WEAKNESSES INCLUDING OVERALL OBJECTIVE(S) OF THE FOP USING IMPACT INDICATORS THE FOP PRIORITY AXES AIM TO ACHIEVE, USING RESULT INDICATORS 4(3) CALENDAR AND INTERMEDIARY OBJECTIVES 5.
+SUMMARY OF THE EX ANTE EVALUATION 42 4.0 6.
+6(A) COHERENCE AND JUSTIFICATION OF THE PRIORITY AXES 43 6(a)1 The relevant part of the NFSP 6(a)3 Outcomes of the ex ante evaluation referred to in Article 48 of the EFF Regulation 6(B) DESCRIPTION OF EACH PRIORITY AXIS 6(b)1 Main objectives of the priority axes 6(b)2 Baseline and quantified targets 6(b)3 Justification of the average rate co-financing, target groups/sectors/areas and beneficiaries 6(b)4 Description and justification of the main measures for each priority axis 6(b)5 Information on demarcation with similar activities 6(c) Specific information required for the priority axes and measures 7.
+FINANCIAL PROVISIONS 58 TABLE I: FINANCING PLAN OF THE FOP GIVING THE ANNUAL COMMITMENT OF THE EFF IN THE FOP SEPARATELY FOR THE REGIONS ELIGIBLE UNDER THE CONVERGENCE OBJECTIVE AND THE NON-CONVERGEN NCE OBJECTIVE TABLE II: FINANCING PLAN OF THE FOP GIVING, SEPARATELY FOR THE WHOLE PROGRAMMING PERIOD, AND FOR EACH PRIORITY AXIS, AND SEPARATELY FOR REGIONS ELIGIBLE UNDER THE CONVERGENCE OBJECTIVE THE NON-CONVERGENCE OBJECTIVE, THE AMOUNT OF THE TOTAL FINANCIAL ALLOCATION OF THE EFF IN T FOP, THE NATIONAL PUBLIC CONTRIBUTION AND THE RATE OF REIMBURSEMENT BY PRIORITY AXIS 0 8.
+8(A) DESIGNATION BY HUNGARY OF THE ENTITIES PROVIDED FOR IN ARTICLE 58 OF REGULATION (EC) 1198/2006 ot